When we become aware (or even suspect) that a child is being sexually abused, we are required by law to report it. Children cannot defend themselves.

 Where To Get Legal Advice About Sexual Abuse

 If your child was the victim of sexual abuse by an adult they were entrusted to, you need an attorney.
 Make no mistake about it.

 Groups and organizations have deep pockets and will spare no expense in defending themselves, even at the cost of your child and their well-being.
 You need an experienced attorney who knows who to hit and how hard.

 If you are a part of the school, team, or organization that is telling you to keep the situation in-house, you need to seek legal advice at once.
 You cannot un-ring the bell.
 You know about the situation, and that means you have a legal responsibility to speak up.
 Let your attorney help you handle it the right way.

 We are suggesting that you act like a responsible adult and understand that the child is the victim.
 Until you hand off the flag to the next player, it is your duty.

-Call a qualified Idaho sex abuse of minors attorney to arrange a confidential consultation.
+Call a qualified lawyer to arrange a confidential consultation.
 Protect yourself and do the right thing for the children.
 These helpless souls need a person like you to believe in.